 The official opening of the InterPride AGM 2020 will be at the City Hall with the Mayor of Oslo.
-We will have a tour of the highlights of the building, including the ceremony hall where the Nobel Peace Prize is handed out every year in December.
+There will be a tour of the highlights of the building, including the ceremony hall where the Nobel Peace Prize is handed out every year in December.
 The reception will also include members of the city council, members of the Norwegian parliament and both local and international civil society activities that are dedictated to LGBTQI issues.
 We will also offer a tour of the city on the first day of the conference.

 An important part of the action plan is to support civil society organizations, such as Oslo Pride.
-The action plan is aligned with the national action plan enacted by the Norwegian government, which include important initiatives on combating hate crime and discrimination, for example on nightclubs and bars.
+The action plan is aligned with the national action plan enacted by the Norwegian government, which include important initiatives on combating hate crime and discrimination, for example in nightclubs and bars.

 Oslo is the capital city of Norway with about 700 000 inhabitants and approximately 2 million people living within 2,5 hours by train from the city center.
 Oslo is one of the largest growing cities in Europe with an ever increasing offer of cafes, restaurants, nightlife, festivals and cultural events.
 The history of Oslo goes back to around year 1000 AD.